-We have audited and expressed an unqualified opinion on the parent company only financial statements of Formosa Taffeta Co., Ltd. as at and for the years ended December 31, 2022 and 2021.
+We have audited and expressed an unqualified opinion on the parent company only financial statements of Formosa Taffeta Co., Ltd. as at and for the years ended December 31, 2023 and 2022.

-Responsibilities of management and those charged with governance for the consolidated financial statements
+Responsibilities of management and those charged with governance for the financial statements.